UCLA-BD2K/ACCRs/Annotation_Guide.md

 ### Manual cleaning
 The following was done to ensure consistency within the dataset:
+* CCR ID numbers (e.g., CCR123) were checked to ensure consistency.
 * All dates were converted to a consistent format of YYYY-MM-DD.
 * Titles were checked against PubMed citations to ensure they were identical.
 * Author names were checked against PubMed citations, normalized for format (separated with semicolons, such that *Firstname A. Lastname, Authortwo B. Secondlastname* is rendered as *Lastname FA;Secondlastname AB*)
 * Years were checked against the publication year specified in the PubMed citation.
 * Journal titles were normalized to those specified by the NLM Catalog (https://www.ncbi.nlm.nih.gov/nlmcatalog).
 For example, *International journal of cardiology* was preferable to *Int J Cardiol* or *Int.
 J. Cardiol.* "The" was omitted from the prefix of journal names, such that *The Lancet* became *Lancet*.
+* Institutions
 * DOIs were obtained where possible and for documents without DOIs provided in the document or its PubMed citation.
 These DOIs correspond to the publisher's version of the full text of each CCR.
 * Links were added where missing.
 In most cases, these are doi.org URLs, but in cases where DOIs are not available, direct links to articles on PubMed Central or publisher sites were used.
+* Disease category counts were checked to ensure they reflected the categories provided during annotation.
+* Image and media counts were checked in instances where they appeared unexpectedly large.
+* Demographic values were corrected where needed, to account for any remaining non-numeric age values and any non-binary gender values not normalized during automated processing.
+* All fields were checked to ensure no material was in the wrong field (e.g., symptoms in the Funding Source category) and that semicolons were used as delimiters wherever possible.
+* All text was confirmed to be in English.
 * Common phrases were removed from the beginning and end of text segments in the Medical Content section where present, e.g. "she presented with a headache" became "headache" and "we performed a biopsy" became "biopsy".

 ## Contents of the ACCR File